FactorioCalc/FactorioCalc/docs/guide0.md

 `rcp.rocket_fuel`, `rcp.light_oil_cracking` and `rcp.heavy_oil_cracking` will
-still use a chemical plant instead of a biochamber.  `MP_LEGENDARY` will use legendary machines with legendary productivity 3 modules when applicable, and legendary quality 3 moduless for the recycler except for scrap recycling which doesn't use any modules by default.
+still use a chemical plant instead of a biochamber.  `MP_LEGENDARY` will use legendary machines with legendary productivity 3 modules when applicable, and legendary quality 3 modules for the recycler except for scrap recycling which doesn't use any modules by default.

 The `sciencePacks` presets is also provided and includes all the late game